 Fife Council has published its second biodiversity duty report.
-It demonstrates the breadth of projects, plans, policies and initiatives that the local authority has undertaken to protect and enhance biodiversity over the last three years – and to meet its biodiversity duty.
+It demonstrates the range of initiatives that the local authority has undertaken over the last three years to protect and enhance biodiversity – and to meet its biodiversity duty.

-Public bodies have a duty to further the conservation of biodiversity while carrying out their responsibilities, as outlined in the Nature Conservation (Scotland) Act 2004.
+Under the Nature Conservation (Scotland) Act 2004, all public bodies have a duty to further the conservation of biodiversity while carrying out their responsibilities.

 The duty is aimed at connecting people and their environment.
-It is not just about protecting specific sites or species, and includes how we manage biodiversity in the wider environment, such as in our public parks and greenspaces, through planning policy, while purchasing supplies, and by raising awareness.
+It is not just about protecting specific sites or species, and includes how we manage biodiversity in the wider environment.
+This might be through planning policy, while purchasing supplies, and by raising awareness about the importance of a high quality environment.

 A range of projects and partnerships